swilliams11/apigee-edgemicro-k8s-demo/README.md

 git push -u origin master
 ```

 5. Once you push your changes you should see the new build appear and run in the build history.
-You can click on the build and view the logs to see each build step execute.
+You can click on the build and view the logs of each build step.

 ![build history](images/gcp-cloud-build-history.png)

-You can also navigate to **Kubernetes Engine** > **Workloads** and click on the `edge-microgateway` workload to view the new pod starting and the old pod terminating.
+You can also navigate to **Kubernetes Engine** > **Workloads** and click on the `edge-microgateway` workload to see the new pod start and the old pod should be in the `terminating` state.

 ![Kubernetes workloads](images/gcp-k8s-workloads.png)